OCA/rma/rma/README.rst

    quantity to another RMA, preview the RMA in the website.
 All of these operations can be done by clicking on the buttons in the status bar.

-   -  If you click on 'Refund' button, a refund will be created, and it will be accessible via the smart button labeled Refund.
+   -  If you click on 'To Refund' button, a refund will be created, and it will be accessible via the smart button labeled Refund.
 The RMA will be set automatically to 'Refunded' state when the refund is validated.
    -  If you click on 'Replace' or 'Return to customer' button instead,